boucaron/fsp-push/doc/benchmark.md

    * Slow due to **per-file overhead** and **no verification**; SFTP slightly faster than SCP in this test.

-Perfect!
-Here’s a **revised, precise summary comment** for your Markdown document, taking into account that FSP **always computes SHA-256 on the receiver**, and clarifying why rsync can appear slightly faster on a fresh target:

----

 ## Summary Comment

 FSP combines **high-speed streaming**, **SHA-256 integrity verification**, **atomic writes**, and **progress reporting on both ends**, making it **safe and predictable** for both many small files and a few large files.
 While raw streams like tar can be faster, they provide **no verification**.
 SCP and SFTP are significantly slower due to per-file protocol overhead.